danielbradley/Extract/README.md

 char* generateDelimiter( const char* prefix, const char* pattern, const char* suffix );
 ```

-The 'generate' pattern function is used to generate the line delimiter to be searched for in the input files.
+The 'generateDelimiter' function is used to generate the line delimiter to be searched for in the input files.

 ```main.c
 void tryToProcess( char* file, const char* pattern );
 ```

 The 'tryToProcess' function tries to open the passed file, and if successful passes the opened stream to
-'process' along with the passed line pattern.
+'process' along with the passed line pattern delimiter.

 ```main.c
 void process( FILE*, const char* pattern );
 ```

 The 'process' function reads each line of the passed stream,
-and if the passed line pattern is found outputs any further lines to standard output
+and if the passed line pattern delimiter is found outputs any further lines to standard output
 until an end delimiter is encountered.

 ```main.c